OBD1 vs. OBD2: Definitive guide, interpretation and comparison

 Can one scanner support both the systems?

-💡 Some scanners may be able to support both the system, but they will require different cables as both the systems have different connectors.
+💡 Some scanners may be able to support both the systems, but they will require different cables as both the systems have different connectors.

 Where can I find the OBD port?

-💡 The port is usually found under the dashboard, right beneath the steering.
+💡 The port is usually found under the dashboard, right beneath the steering wheel.
 However, it may be placed elsewhere in some cars.
 It is best to look at the manual or ask an expert if you can’t find it.

 Can I upgrade my OBD system?